medic/medic-docs/configuration/shortcode-identifiers.md

 # Shortcode identifier configuration

 Shortcodes used for SMS messaging are generated on `doc.patient_id` against any document of `type` `person`.
-By default, these shortcodes start at 5 numberic digits long, and will increase in length as deemed necessary by the generation algorithm.
+By default, these shortcodes start at 5 numeric digits long, and will increase in length as deemed necessary by the generation algorithm.

 If the length is increased, this increase is stored in a CouchDB documented called `shortcode-id-length`: